 The participant's GP and, if the participant is currently under the care of, secondary care mental health clinician will be contacted in order for them to document that their patient is entering a clinical trial on the patient's medical records.
 Additionally, in cases where the patient has an existing secondary care clinician, this clinician will be asked: if they know of any contraindication preventing their patient being entered into the trial and whether they are prepared to prescribe the medication the participant is randomised to which would require them to enter the trial as a trial clinician.
-Otherwise the medication will be initially prescribed by an existing trial clinician.
+Otherwise the medication will be initially prescribed by an existing trial clinician or by the participant's GP with oversight from a trial clinician.
 Trial clinicians will use their clinical judgement to determine whether they believe the randomised treatment is appropriate for the patient entering their care and are under no obligation to prescribe the trial medication if they feel it is not in the patient's best interest.
 Non-trial clinicians, such as the participant's GP, will be sent a 'Health Provider Information Sheet' about the study their patient is participating in and copy of the signed consent form (post screening assessment).